-Contact a lawyer and discuss your concerns.
+Contact a Philadelphia DUI Lawyer and discuss your concerns.
 He can conduct an in-depth case evaluation and explain the details.

 Possession means that you knowingly control a drug or substance.
 It does not matter whether these drugs are yours.
 Knowledge means that you have a fundamental understanding of what the drugs are and know what they are intended for, even if you deliberately turn a blind eye to their existence.
 Control means that you have the ability and opportunity to exercise some control over them.